-Members of The Church of Jesus Christ choose not to drink beer because we believe in an inspired health code that encourages us to take care of our bodies.
+Members of The Church of Jesus Christ of Latter-day Saints choose not to drink beer because we believe in an inspired health code that encourages us to take care of our bodies.
 Most of it is common sense stuff.
 No illegal drugs.
 No alcohol.
 No tobacco.
-But besides that, it also says no coffee or tea.
 Reasoning for avoiding other substances, like coffee or tea, is perhaps less obvious.
 However, we believe these instructions came from God, so we try to abstain from those substances.

 Nope.
-Latter-day Saint families come in all sizes and shapes.
+Mormon families come in all sizes and shapes.
 Do we have a recommended family size?
-No, again.
+No again.
 That’s a deeply personal decision.
-Loving families can be big, or small, or anywhere in between.
+Loving families can be big, small, or anywhere in between.

-No. Early in Church history, the Lord directed that a limited number of Church members practice plural marriage.
-However, revelation was received in the late 1800’s to end that practice.
+No. Early in Latter-day Saint history, the Lord directed that a limited number of Church members practice plural marriage.
+However, revelation was received in the late 1800s to end that practice.
 Since then, the Church has taught that monogamy is the marriage practice that the Lord commands today.
 Although some people today still practice polygamy, these people are not members of The Church of Jesus Christ of Latter-day Saints.

 The Church of Jesus Christ of Latter-day Saints is a safe place where people can come for the hope of a better life through Jesus Christ.
 The Church provides sacred tools, practices, and teachings that help you develop and nurture a relationship with God.
 And on top of all that, being a member of the Church means belonging to a community of people who care about each other.